MoT guide: how much does it cost, how long does it take and what happens if your car fails?

 To check headlight alignment, shine the dipped lights at a garage door or wall, ensuring the beam doesn't appear excessively low or high set on either side.
-Problems with lights and reflectors account for 19% all MoT failures – the most common reason.
+Problems with lights and reflectors account for 19% of all MoT failures, making it the most common reason for not passing.

 We can become used to the way our brakes operate, so try to evaluate if there is any sponginess in the brake pedal or a feeling of the car pulling to one side when you brake.
-Both indicate problems and could spell an MoT failure, while excessive squealing while braking could be because the pads are worn out and need replacing.
+Both indicate problems and could spell an MoT failure, while excessive squealing while braking could be a sign that the pads are worn out and need replacing.
 Check your handbrake, too.
-If it needs a good yank to hold the car securely, it’ll probably mean a fail.
-MyCarNeedsA.com says 14% of MoT failures are brake related.
+If it needs a good yank to hold the car securely, this may incur a fail.

 Windscreen chips and cracks

 The rules governing windscreen damage are quite complex, but in brief, a chip that’s larger than 10mm, either inside or 40mm outside the area the windscreen wipers clean, will trigger a fail.

 Make sure your windscreen wipers have no cracks or splits and that they clean without smearing the glass.
 If the washer jets don’t work, first check the washer fluid level, and if that’s okay, use a paper clip to clear the nozzles of any debris.